-Failure to follow this instruction could result in equipment damage.
+Failure to follow these instructions could result in equipment damage.

-The motor harness attached to the single plug to which the motor mates contains the very important 115V motor voltage jumper; the motor harness should always be present for 115V units and should not be modified or substituted.
+The motor harness attached to the single plug to which the motor mates contains the 115V motor voltage jumper.
+The motor harness should always be present for 115V units and should not be modified or substituted.

-Ш Ensure that motor nameplate voltage is the same as unit voltage (for 3-phase/ 4-wire units with Neutral, motor voltage will be L-N, not L1-L2).
-Ensure that motor harness is correct (harness will have
+- Ensure that motor nameplate voltage is the same as unit voltage

+☐ (for 3-phase/ 4-wire units with Neutral, motor voltage will be L-N, not L1-L2). - Ensure that motor harness is correct (harness will have jumper installed for 115V units only). - Ensure that configuration on the VelociTach $^{\text{TM}}$ motor control board \square matches the affixed label. - Maintain correct plug/motor association.
+The plugs will have the motor number and shaft configuration printed on an affixed label.

-- ☐ Ensure that motor harness is correct (harness will have jumper installed for 115V units only). - □ Ensure that configuration on the VelociTachTM motor control board matches the affixed label. - Maintain correct plug/motor association.
-The plugs will have the motor number and shaft configuration printed on an affixed label. - ☐ Ensure that configuration of switches on CSTI adapter board matches depiction of switches on the unit schematic. - ☐ Ensure that all wires are plugged in securely. - □ Ensure that edge protection on sharp edges, grommets, and wire management devices are maintained when replacing components. - ☐ Ensure that blunt-tip screws are used when in the proximity of wire harnesses.
+□ - Ensure that all wires are plugged in securely. - Ensure that edge protection on sharp edges, grommets, and wire management devices are maintained when replacing components. - Ensure that blunt-tip screws are used when in the proximity of wire $\ \square$ harnesses.